A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Introduction

 \section{Introduction}

-Synthesis aims at the automatic construction of a system from its specification.
-A system is usually modelled as a transducer: in each step, it reads an input from the environment and produces an output.
+\myparagraph{Synthesis} Reactive synthesis aims at the automatic construction of an interactive system from its specification.
+A system is usually modelled as a transducer.
+In each step, it reads an input from the environment and produces an output.
 In this way, the transducer, reading an infinite sequence of inputs, produces an infinite sequence of outputs.
 Specifications are modelled as a language of desirable input-output sequences.
+The synthesis problem then asks to automatically construct a transducer whose input-output sequences belong to a given specification.
 Traditionally~\cite{PR89a,DBLP:reference/mc/BloemCJ18}, the inputs and outputs have been modelled as letters from a finite alphabet.
-This however limits the application of synthesis, so recently researchers started investigating synthesis of systems working on data domains~\cite{ESK14,KMB18,EFR21,KK19,DBLP:conf/fossacs/BerardBLS20,EFK21}.
+This, however, limits the application of synthesis.
+Recently researchers have started investigating synthesis of systems working on data domains~\cite{ESK14,KMB18,EFR21,KK19,DBLP:conf/fossacs/BerardBLS20,EFK21}.

+\myparagraph{Automata as specifications} In the finite-alphabet setting, specifications are usually given as logical formulas and a synthesiser performs a series of translations: first, from the formula to an automaton, then from the automaton to a game, and finally it searches for a winning strategy in the game.
+It is the second step, from automata to games, that captures the game-theoretic essence of synthesis, whereas the first step is an orthogonal problem of finding a convenient logical formalism.
+In the context of synthesis over data domains, this first step is problematic as there is no decidable, and expressive enough, logic having a corresponding automaton model.
+For that reason, in this paper we focus on the second step and use automata for specifications.

-A well-studied formalism for specifying and modelling data systems are register automata and transducers~\cite{KF94,NSV01,KZ08,Tze11}.
-Register automata extend classical finite-state automata to infinite alphabets $\D$ by introducing a finite number of \emph{registers}.
-In each step, the automaton reads a data $\d\in\D$, compares it with the values held in its registers, then depending on this comparison it decides to store $\d$ into some of its registers, and finally moves to a successor state.
-This way it builds a sequence of \emph{configurations} (pairs of state and register values) representing its run on reading a word from $\D^\omega$: it is accepted if the visited states satisfy a certain condition, e.g.\ parity.
+\myparagraph{Register automata} A well-studied automata formalism for specifying and modelling data systems are register automata and transducers~\cite{KF94,NSV01,KZ08,Tze11}.
+Register automata extend classical finite-state automata to infinite alphabets $\bbD$ by introducing a finite number of \emph{registers}.
+In each step, the automaton reads a data value $\d\in\bbD$, compares it with the values held in its registers, then depending on this comparison it decides to store $\d$ into some of its registers, and finally moves to a successor state.
+This way, it builds a sequence of \emph{configurations} (pairs of state and register values) representing its run on reading a word from $\bbD^\omega$: it is accepting if the visited states satisfy a certain condition, e.g.\ parity.
 Transducers are similar except that in each step they also output the content of one register.